 A bit top heavy

-If one of the primary reasons you want an oil sprayer is to healthfully and evenly dress salads or ready-to-eat veggies, we love the idea of this two-pack; it affords you the opportunity to fill a second bottle with your favorite vinegar.
+If one of the primary reasons you want an oil sprayer is to evenly dress salads or ready-to-eat veggies, we love the idea of this two-pack; it affords you the opportunity to fill a second bottle with your favorite vinegar.
 Of course, you could also use the set for two different types of cooking oil, if you regularly cook with more than one type.
 Either way, it’s a nice luxury to have two different bottles on hand—no cleaning, drying, and refilling necessary.

 We love that the side of the glass bottle has measurements on it, too.
 This makes it extremely easy to whip up your favorite dressing directly in the bottle if you prefer something a little more flavorful than a duo of olive oil and vinegar.
 The set presents an extremely good value.
 It also comes with a basting brush, a cleaning brush, and a funnel for easy filling.